syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 ## Export to Excel

-You can export data to excel by using the [ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the SfDataGrid as an argument.
+You can export data to excel by using the [ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the `SfDataGrid` as an argument.
 The following code example illustrates exporting data to excel using the `ExportToExcel` method.

 {% highlight c# %}
-private void ExportToExcel(object sender, EventArgs e) {
+private void ExportToExcel_Clicked(object sender, EventArgs e) {
     DataGridExcelExportingController excelExport = new DataGridExcelExportingController();
     var excelEngine = excelExport.ExportToExcel(this.sfGrid, new DataGridExcelExportingOption() { ExportRowHeight = false, ExportColumnWidth = false, DefaultColumnWidth = 100, DefaultRowHeight = 60 });